-You can now layer ArcGIS maps on top of the GpsGate Native Map 2.0.
+You can now layer ArcGIS maps on top of the native map and Google Maps (Map ID required - see FAQ).
 ArcGIS maps act as data layers over the native map, giving fleet managers a full picture of ALL the data needed to keep the fleet running effectively.

 Both public and private ArcGIS maps can be used as data layers.
 This functionality is ideal for fleets across industries including public works (snow plowing, street repairs, etc.), mining, or those working in large secure areas like airports.